pedroagont/webflex-lectures-21mar/m08w22/outline.md

 10.times { puts "hello world" }
 ```

+## `04_methods.rb`

 ### Methods
 - Ruby uses implicit return, returning the last line of code in the method if there is no explicit `return`
-- Methods are not first-class citizens in Ruby as they are in JS (eg. we cannot pass them around as callbacks)
+- Methods are not first-class citizens in Ruby as they are in JS
+- We cannot pass them around as callbacks (for instance)

+- even mathematical operators (+, -, etc) are methods
+- 2 + 3 is equivalent to add(2, 3) or add 2, 3 (infix operator)

-- Special methods end in `?` or `!`
+- special methods end in ? or !
-  - `?` methods return a boolean value
+  - `?` methods return a boolean value (like isActive in JS)
   - `!` methods perform some kind of mutation
+  - Hungarian notation again!

 ```rb
 # writing our own methods